Oryzanol-Active™ (gamma Oryzanol from Rice, Water Soluble)

 Microorganisms: Candida Albicans Absent

-Oryzanol-Active™ is gamma-Oryzanol. water soluble type directly Oryzanol extracted from Rice bran oil is effective anti oxidant It is commonly used in many cosmetics.
-Because there are many research results referring to the benefits to the skin in various fields.
+Oryzanol-Active™ is gamma-Oryzanol.
+Directly soluble in water .
+Oryzanol can be extracted from rice bran oil.
+It has antioxidant effects.
+Popularly used in many cosmetics.
+Because there are many research results citing benefits to the skin in various aspects.

-The benefits of Oryzanol for the skin in various fields: Maiden
+Benefits of Oryzanol on the skin in various aspects:

-• Protects skin from UV damage (Sun damage protection).
-[4] [9] [11]
+• Protect the skin from damage by UV light (Sun damage protection) [4] [9] [11]

 • Increase skin elasticity (Increase skin elasticity) [9]